 What Is Disruptive Technology?

-Disruptive technology, or disruptive innovation, is any innovation that has significant impact on consumer, company and industry behavior, to the point of generating new markets, transforming conventional business operations and sometimes displacing established markets altogether.
-When a disruptive technology replaces an existing industry system or staple, this is due to it being considered as higher quality, more efficient or of greater value to customers than current innovations.
-Disruptive technology often emerges from risk-taking companies looking to target new markets and fulfill unmet needs within certain industries.
+Disruptive technology is any innovation that impacts consumer, company and industry behavior to the point of generating new markets, transforming conventional business operations and sometimes displacing established markets altogether.
+Disruptive technology can replace an existing industry system or staple when it’s considered higher quality, more efficient or more valuable to customers than current innovations.
+It often emerges from risk-taking companies looking to target new markets and fulfill unmet needs within certain industries.

-The term ‘disruptive technology’ was coined by professor Clayton Christensen in a 1995 Harvard Business Review article, identifying it as a strategy by which small startups could eventually displace major players by serving overlooked consumers and their needs.
-Once these entrants move upmarket and gain mainstream adoption, established companies must adapt to compete, or risk shuttering completely.
+The term ‘disruptive technology’ was coined by professor Clayton Christensen in a 1995 Harvard Business Review article, identifying it as a strategy small startups could use to eventually displace major players by addressing the needs of overlooked consumers.
+Once these entrants move upmarket and gain mainstream adoption, established companies must adapt or risk shuttering completely.

 Without going as far back as the wheel, the following list includes the latest innovations that are changing the game.